 So all this can be broken down to the following design criteria:

-- the stiffer the shanks, the greater the leverage, with fixed shanks being the toughest
+- The stiffer the shanks, the greater the leverage.
+Fixed shanks are the toughest.

 Materials used for different types of bits

 Bits can be made from a variety of different materials.
 The material that you choose is important because your horse will like certain ones more than others so he or she will be more willing to accept certain types of bits.